tosborne1215/PrometheanHW/README.md

 ### File sizes are not bounded

-Some files will be larger than I can load into memory. mmap is good solution to this problem, but if the regular expression match is larger than my buffer then I will not find those matches.
+Some files will be larger than I can load into memory.
+I am reading buffers of the file instead of the entire file, but if the regular expression match is larger than my buffer then I will not find those matches.
 Further a file may not have any lines and be extremely large.

 ### Regular expressions complexity